-Some people find they feel better in the cialis sale mornings, others later in the day.
+Some people find they feel better in the cheap cialis super active online mornings, others later in the day.
 You might find it helpful to rate your energy levels on a scale of 0 – 10 for a week.

 Take a note of how you feel each morning, mid-morning, lunch, afternoon, evening and just before bedtime.
 Plan your activities around those times when you expect to feel your best.